sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 - Nobody manages people (for holidays, etc.)
 - People align vertically (within the value stream, rather than within their function)
 - Products, not projects
     - No budgets (allocate money when and if needed, never freeze it)
     - No estimates (build first and sell second, never tell customers when things will get done)
 - Teams own the way they work (hiring, firing, onboarding, practices)
 - Initiative DRIs (direct responsible individuals)
-- Cross-function training (for developers: finance, marketing, product management, design, sales, business, domain expertise; for others: similar including programming)